Rorima/javascript/notes.md

 `console.log(myArray[1]);`

-Arrays in JS are sparce, meaning that we can also assign variables to random locations even though previous cells were undefined.
+Arrays in JS are sparse, meaning that we can also assign variables to random locations even though previous cells were undefined.
 Example:

 ```
 var arr = [];